Drunk and Disorderly

-- Intent: The prosecutor must demonstrate that you intended to cause public alarm, annoyance, or inconvenience.
-Alternatively, they must prove that you recklessly engaged in any of these behaviors.
+- Intent: The prosecutor must demonstrate your intentional behavior that caused public alarm, annoyance, or inconvenience.
+Alternatively, they must establish that you recklessly engaged in any of these actions.

-- That you did one of the following things:
+- Offense: You must have committed one of the following acts:

 How can a Lawyer Help You?

-Welcome to Logue Law Group, where our Washington PA DUI attorneys have been representing hundreds of people charged with drunk and disorderly conduct for over a decade.
-We understand that a conviction in the Washington area can lead to a permanent criminal record, and we are here to ensure that doesn’t happen to you.
+At Logue Law Group, our team of dedicated Washington PA DUI attorneys has been successfully representing countless individuals charged with drunk and disorderly conduct for more than a decade.
+We are well-aware that a conviction in the Washington area can have severe implications, including a permanent criminal record.
+Therefore, our utmost priority is to ensure that you do not face such consequences.

-Time is of the essence.
-Delaying in hiring a Washington PA DUI attorney can result in unfavorable outcomes for your case.
-Don’t take any chances when it comes to your future.
+Time is of the essence, as delaying the hiring of a Washington PA DUI attorney can result in unfavorable outcomes.
+Do not leave anything to chance when it concerns your future.

-If you want to discuss your case of drunk and disorderly conduct, visit the office of Logue Law Group for a complimentary consultation.
-Contact us at 844.PITT.DUI or 412-389-0805, or reach out to us online.
+To discuss your case of drunk and disorderly conduct in a complimentary consultation, visit our office at Logue Law Group.
+You can reach us at 844.PITT.DUI or 412-389-0805, or feel free to contact us online.

 Logue Law Group proudly serves Washington, as well as the surrounding counties, Ohio, and West Virginia.
-Let us fight for your justice.
+Allow us to fight for your justice.